Clean-up under way after Irish towns and villages swamped by Storm Babet floods

 Northern Ireland avoided the worst of the weather on Wednesday.

-A Met Office yellow rain warning covering Northern Ireland from Wednesday afternoon is due to lift at 10am on Thursday.
+A Met Office yellow rain warning covered Northern Ireland from Wednesday afternoon until 10am on Thursday.